ritthai/xkcd-password-generator/README.md

 xkcd-password-generator
 =======================

+By Ritchie Thai

-A password generator based on http://xkcd.com/936/
+An MIT licensed password generator based on http://xkcd.com/936/

 Words are from http://www.englishclub.com/vocabulary/common-words-5000.htm